Key takeaways:

 Pricing and plans

-Plan | Cost / term | Plan inclusions |
+Plan | Cost/Term | Plan inclusions |

-Intro offers | $1.99 first year | Discounted pricing applies to select TLDs |
+Intro offers | $1.99 first year | Discounted pricing on select TLDs |

-Standard domains | $12.99–$18.99/year | Popular extensions like .com, .net, .org available |
+Standard domains | $12.99–$18.99 per year | Popular extensions such as .com, .net, and .org |

 Premium extensions | Higher cost for niche domains | Options like .tech and .store |

-Privacy add-on | $11.88/year | Adds WHOIS privacy to keep your personal details hidden |
+Privacy add-on | $11.88/year | WHOIS privacy protection for personal information |

-Renewals | Renewal prices go up after the first year | Standard renewal rates apply |
+Renewals | Higher price after the first year | Standard renewal rates apply |

 Porkbun